-- Take the vehicle out of Idaho. - Immediately title or register the vehicle under the laws of another state or country, if required. - Won't use the vehicle in Idaho more than 90 days in any 12-month period.
+- They'll take the vehicle out of Idaho. - They'll immediately title or register the vehicle under the laws of another state or country, if required. - They won't use the vehicle in Idaho more than 90 days in any 12-month period.